 It is easy (and perhaps lazy) to attribute this handsome bank balance to the disposable income of teenage girls.
 After all, where do they get all that cash from?
 It’s Britain’s most forgiving and reliable financial institution, of course.

-BMD provides this extraordinary service because it recognises the powerful pressures that are exerted on young people to buy into certain cultural phenomena.
+BMD PLC provides this extraordinary service because it recognises the powerful pressures that are exerted on young people to buy into certain cultural phenomena.
 Let’s face it – resistance is futile.
 Teenagers have an overwhelming urge to conform and consume; this overrides all other considerations, since young people have not yet grown into mature consumers who can discern real value, know what it’s like to work hard for money and can recognise when they are being financially exploited.
-Institutions, politicians and even parents often forget the urges that drive the younger generation – that is partly why many of my peers do not receive advice on how to overcome commercial influences and become more savvy individuals.
+Institutions, politicians and even parents often forget the urges that drive the younger generations – that is partly why many of my peers do not receive compassionate and concentrated advice on how to overcome commercial influences and become more savvy individuals.

 I believe the One Direction Corporation is bankrolled by BMD Limited under the tacit agreement that it will not take the mick by charging excessive amounts for its goods and short-changing its loyal fanbase.
 There is no evidence so far that it has done either.
 But this week, another pop star stands accused of financially preying on young fans.